-Differences in community composition between years were represented by a two-dimensional NMDS ordination (stress = 0.234).
-Communities in 1979 occupied the greatest ordination space, while those in 2019 occupied the least (Figure 4), reflecting patterns of similarity assessed by cluster analysis.
+Differences in community composition between years were represented by a two-dimensional NMDS ordination (stress = 0.232).
+Communities in 1979 occupied the majority of the ordination space, while those in 2019 occupied the least (Figure 4), reflecting reduced variation of community types assessed by cluster analysis.
+Environmental data were not available for 1979 or 1999 observations, however elevation above mean sea level (MSL) and distance from nearest tidal creek channel edge were assessed as potential explanatory variables for observations made in 2019.
+Elevation above MSL was nearly orthogonal to distance from channel edge, indicating no strong relationship, in contrast to the conclusions made in the original analysis (Bradfield & Porter, 1982).
+However, the fescue community type was most strongly associated with elevation, while the bogbean communities were most strongly associated with greater distance from channel edges.
+(Figure 5) Invasive species comprise relatively equal proportions in the bogbean community types across all years, however invasive species cover in fescue community plots more than doubled between 1979 and 2019 observation years (Figure 6).

 Table 1.
 Plot-level temporal changes including α-diversity, temporal differences in β-diversity (PERMDISP), and temporal differences in community composition (PERMANOVA)